- 1 Turn customer data into customer intelligence.

 1. An understanding of how to bring together disparate data sources.

 This may be the most important trait.
-You need people who recognize the limitations of customer data, but know how to get the best out of the data you do have.
-This can help you avoid the pitfalls of a lack of data integrity, and make sure you are confident in the story your data is telling you.
+You need people who recognise the limitations of customer data, but know how to get the best out of the data you do have.
+This can help you to avoid the pitfalls of a lack of data integrity and make sure you are confident in the story your data is telling you.

-Take attribution modeling — every brand is doing some level of attribution modeling, but there is bias in nearly every attribution story.
-For example, if a friend recommends a Westin hotel in downtown San Francisco for my upcoming trip, my first inclination would be to Google that hotel.
-I would read some reviews on various travel aggregators and blogs, and then, ultimately, go to the Westin website and book a room.
-An attribution model would likely overweigh the referral from Google to the Westin website, and not adequately account for all the review websites I visited before.
+Take attribution modelling — every brand is doing some level of attribution modelling, but there is bias in nearly every attribution story.
+For example, if a friend recommends a Westin hotel in city centre San Francisco for my upcoming trip, my first inclination would be to Google that hotel.
+I would read some reviews on various travel aggregators and blogs and then, ultimately, go to the Westin website and book a room.
+An attribution model would likely overweigh the referral from Google to the Westin website and not adequately account for all the review websites I visited before.
 And it’s nearly impossible to capture the impact of the word-of-mouth recommendation.
-You need someone who can think critically and recognize the nuance inherent in customer data to help you make the best decisions and get the most out of your marketing budget.
+You need someone who can think critically and recognise the nuance inherent in customer data to help you to make the best decisions and get the most out of your marketing budget.

-Aligning your teams, your processes, and your technology can help you position your organization to receive the maximum benefit from your data.
+Aligning your teams, your processes and your technology can help you to position your organisation to receive the maximum benefit from your data.
 You’ll be able to improve your decision making and use your marketing budget more efficiently and effectively.
 But customer intelligence isn’t just about saving time or dollars and cents.
 It’s about understanding what makes your customers tick.
 When you really know your customers, you can start to create experiences that they will connect with in a personal and meaningful way.